-The five-year period will commence in the first year students satisfactorily complete an HSC course.
+The five-year period will commence in the first-year students satisfactorily complete a HSC course.
 It will apply regardless of whether students defer their studies for one or more years during the five-year period.
 Accumulation of HSC courses cannot extend beyond a five-year period.

-4 25 Hour Personal Development and Health Course, Crossroads
+4 25 Hour Personal Development and Health Course, Life Ready